Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/674_Longest_Continuous_Increasing_Subsequence.md

 # Solution

 Before we begin to solve this problem, let's recall what's subarray, subsequence, substring.
-Substring is in general if not all cases, continuous.
-But consecutivity is not implied for subarray and subsequence.
+Substring and subarray is in general continuous.
+But consecutivity is not implied for subsequence.
 Therefore, you need always ask for clarification from interviwer about consecutivity.

 Now, let's solve this problem.